-To solve this problem and to puncture the PRF key only at few points, we want to make sure that the adversary can obtain the hidden message $m$ only by running $\mathsf{PCt}$ on one of the identity strings that it has obtained from the challenger.
-To ensure this, we use the following approach, inspired by the classical delegatable functional encryption construction of Chandran et al. \cite{CGJS15}.
-When $\mathsf{PCt}$ is queried on some $id$ and some vectors $(u_j)_j$, after verifying that the vectors are in the correct cosets with respect to $id$ and $r$, the program $\mathsf{PCt}$ outputs an $\mathsf{IBE}$ encryption\footnote{While the encryption is a randomized algorithm, we can still use it inside an obfuscated program by employing the standard trick of using a PRF to supply the randomness.
-See also \cite{CGJS15}.} of $m$ under the identity $id$, rather than $m$ in the clear.
+To solve this problem and to puncture the PRF key only at few points, we first want to make sure that the adversary can obtain the hidden message $m$ only by running $\mathsf{PCt}$ on an identity string associated with one of the copy-protected keys it did obtain.
+To ensure this, we use the following approach based on identity-based encryption (IBE)(\cref{defn:ibe}).
+When $\mathsf{PCt}$ is queried on some $id$ and some vectors $(u_j)_j$, after verifying that the vectors are in the correct cosets with respect to $id$ and $r$, the program $\mathsf{PCt}$ outputs an $\mathsf{IBE}$ encryption of $m$ under the identity $id$, rather than $m$ in the clear.
 We will also change our copy-protected key generation algorithm to output the $\mathsf{IBE}$ secret key associated with $id$.
 Now, we will be able to argue that if an adversary is able to decrypt a ciphertext and obtain $m$, then it must have obtained $\mathsf{IBE.Enc}(pk, id_i, m)$ for some $id_i$.
-This is because by the security of $\mathsf{IBE}$, the adversary cannot decrypt ciphertexts under identities other than $id_1, \dots, id_k$ - the only identities for which it has obtained the secret keys.
+This is because by the security of $\mathsf{IBE}$, the adversary cannot decrypt ciphertexts under identities other than $id_1, \dots, id_k$ - the only identities for which it has obtained the IBE secret keys.
 Above in turn means that the adversary must have run $\mathsf{PCt}$ on $id_i$ and the correct vectors for the coset tuple associated with $id_i$.